shipshapecode/website-nuxt/blog/posts/an-emberjs-developers-guide-to-nuxtjs.md

 In Ember, you will need to install several service worker addons to get offline support and caching, but in Nuxt this is all built in to the framework, which is super nice because you do not have to worry about any of the service worker internals, and you know the framework has bought into the idea and will continue to support it as a first class feature.
+You do need to ensure [@nuxtjs/pwa](https://github.com/nuxt-community/pwa-module) is installed, but other than that, it is zero config.

 # Sitemaps